Deciding which country you want to dropship to plays a pivotal role in the success of your business.

 Poland is another addition to the European countries on this list.

-Its eCommerce industry was valued at $13 billion in 2020 which is not too shabby.
+Its eCommerce industry is projected to grow up to $17 billion in 2022 which is not too shabby.

 So it won’t be an overstatement to say that the Polish audience is easy to interact with online and they’re also quite fond of online shopping.